John Cena News: WWE Proposals For Post WrestleMania Engagements For Cena And Bella

 Let’s remember that The Undertaker assumed his position as the WWE’s top dog, when he retired Ric Flair, and then Shawn Michaels.
 By retiring The Undertaker, Roman Reigns has been escalated to the very top of the WWE tree, the “Big Dog” is now the top dog.

-If Reigns is now the face of the WWE network, and face it, McMahon has been planning for that for over five-years, where does that leave John Cena?
+If Reigns is now the face of the WWE network, and face it, McMahon has been planning for that for over five years, where does that leave John Cena?
 The sad truth is that Cena’s lowly billing on the WrestleMania 33 card probably reflects his position on the WWE network.
 Cena is now a part-time performer, and according to What Culture, Cena is heading back to Hollywood.

 John Cena has apparently landed a major role landed a major role, alongside Mark Wahlberg, Will Ferrell, Mel Gibson and John Lithgow, in the sequel to his 2015 movie Daddy’s Home.
 Cena had a minor role in the original, but he is believed to “figure prominently in the sequel storyline.”